apostrophecms/apostrophe-documentation/docs/core-concepts/editable-content-on-pages/custom-widgets.md

 ### `link`: the simplest widget

 ::: tip
 You can use the [Apostrophe CLI](/docs/getting-started/apostrophe-cli.md) to set up your new widget quickly.
-You could skip a few steps below if you have it installed by running `apos create-widget link`.
+You could skip a few steps below if you have it installed by running `apos add widget link`.
 The following information is still worth reviewing to understand what this does for you.
 :::

 First you'll need a folder for the module.
 In the terminal, from the project root, enter: